To reserve your seat for an upcoming New Student Orientation session, click the icon above and read the STEPS below.

 Follow these Steps Prior to Coming to New Student Orientation

 Prepare for the Compass Placement Test .
-The Compass Placement Test must be taken before you visit a counselor to pre-register for classes.
-Prepare for the Compass Placement Test by working through our free online tutorials.
+The Compass Placement Test must be taken before you visit a counselor to pre-register for classes (unless you are otherwise exempt or are using ACT score results instead of taking the Compass Placement Assessment.
+Prepare for the Compass Placement Test by working through our free online Campus Boot Camp below or via our additional free online tutorials.
 It is important that you score as high as possible on the test, for results are used to place you in either college level courses or developmental courses (remedial).
 Thus, the higher your score, the better.
 Spending time preparing for the test will only help you as a college student, so take the test seriously.

-View the Compass Placement Test Schedule and register online for the test.
+View the Placement Assessment Schedule and register online for the test.